 In 1962, the government passed the Kefauver Harris Amendment to the Federal Food, Drug, and Cosmetic Act, which required drug companies to provide evidence that the drugs they sold were effective and safe.
 It also required them to provide information about potential side effects.
 Finally, it put an end to marketing cheap generic medications as brand new miracle drugs under different names.

 By 1969, the presidential administration under Richard Nixon set out to combine the existing drug laws into one, more robust federal law.
-The resulting Federal Controlled Substances Acts was a comprehensive piece of legislation that both consolidated existing laws and expanded the scope of government regulation of drugs.
-In 1970, the National Commision on Marijuana and Drug Abuse (also called the Shafer Commision after it’s chairman Senator Raymond Shafer) was established to look into the effects of marijuana and, in 1972, reported its findings.
+The resulting Federal Controlled Substances Act was a comprehensive piece of legislation that both consolidated existing laws and expanded the scope of government regulation of drugs.
+In 1970, the National Commission on Marijuana and Drug Abuse (also called the Shafer Commision after its chairman Senator Raymond Shafer) was established to look into the effects of marijuana and, in 1972, reported its findings.
 They recommended the decriminalization of the possession of marijuana for personal use.
 They determined that its effects were not extreme enough to warrant criminal action for private use.

 The act put known substances into categories based on a number of criteria, and those categories (or Schedules) would determine the drug’s legality.
 The system is used to this day.

-What are Controlled Substance Schedules?
+What Are Controlled Substance Schedules?